Nitrokey/nethsm-pkcs11/README.md

 ## Debug Options

 Set the `RUST_LOG` env variable to `trace`, `debug`, `info`, `warn` or `err` to change the logging level.

+## OpenSSL

+For ease of use we are statically linking to OpenSSL (via the `openssl` and `openssl-src` crate).
+OpenSSL's license is available here : [https://www.openssl.org/source/apache-license-2.0.txt](https://www.openssl.org/source/apache-license-2.0.txt)